-In the current release, CAMEO addresses the evaluation of services for Protein Structure prediction, 3D Protein Structure Quality assessment and Residue-Residue Contact prediction.
-From January 2012 - April 2016 CAMEO also featured a category for Ligand Binding Site Residue prediction, which has been deceased.
-In the future, we plan to open CAMEO for assessment "Secondary Structure Prediction" and "Solvent Accessible Surface", etc following the demand by the community.
+In the current release, CAMEO addresses the evaluation of services for Protein Structure prediction and 3D Protein Structure Quality assessment.
+CAMEO also featured a category for Ligand Binding Site Residue prediction and one for Residue-Residue Contact prediction which have been deprecated.
+In addition we have a beta category for the prediction of macromolecular complexes.

 How does CAMEO relate to CASP?